Shagon1k/AHurynovich-CV/README.md

 │   │   │   README.md   // Server folder info
 │   │   └───
 │   │
-│   │   index.html   // unified HTML template used as index file for CSR approach and rendering template for SSR approach │   └───
+│   │   index.html   // unified HTML template used as index file for Static CSR approach and rendering template for SSR approach
+│   └───
 │
 ├───dist